Expertise

 The main limitation of this method is that it does not allow you to reach your potential prospects and therefore to constitute representative samples of the population, which is essential when carrying out a brand awareness study, for example, or when testing a new concept with its customers and prospects.

-This type of survey does not allow for a sustained frequency: an over-solicitation of your customers could tire them and, in the long run, harm your brand image.
+Furthermore, this survey method does not allow for sustained frequency: over-soliciting your customers could lead to fatigue and, ultimately, harm your brand image.

 3. The brand community: the brand guinea pigs